 International literature in the social sciences: politics, sociology, social services, anthropology, criminology and education.
 IBSS, PAIS and Sociological Abstracts.
 Abstracts, indexing and full text of articles, books, chapters, dissertations, working papers.

 • Applied Social Sciences Index and Abstracts (ASSIA) • Criminal Justice Database • Education Database • ERIC • International Bibliography of the Social Sciences (IBSS) • Linguistics and Language Behavior Abstracts (LLBA) • PAIS Index • Political Science Database • PTSDpubs • Social Science Database • Social Services Abstracts • Sociological Abstracts • Sociology Database • Worldwide Political Science Abstracts

-Comprehensive indexing and abstracts of the international psychological literature.
+APA PsycINFO is a comprehensive indexing and abstracts of the international psychological literature.
 Journals, articles, books, dissertations, etc. Subjects include: applied psychology, communication systems, developmental psychology, educational psychology, experimental human and animal psychology, personality, psychological and physical disorders, physiological psychology and neuroscience, professional personnel and issues, psychometrics and statistics, social psychology, social processes and issues, sports psychology and leisure, treatment and prevention.